lupyuen/lupyuen.github.io/src/spi2.md

     make menuconfig
     ```

+## Enable SPI

+We enable SPI and our Device Driver as follows...

 1. In __menuconfig__, select __"System Type"__

     For BL602: Check the box for __"BL602 Peripheral Support"__ → __"SPI0"__